 Applications for Multi-phase Development.
 PHAs may submit applications involving the multi-phase redevelopment of projects.
+For purposes of the multi-phase award application, the project being converted can be either one contiguous site or a single AMP.
+PHAs may note that, for a single AMP, use of the multi-phase authority provides more time for completion of all phases than use of the portfolio authority.
 A PHA must submit a RAD Application that reflects the first phase as well an explanation of future phases, including a narrative summary of the proposed phasing, the proposed date of submission of each phase’s financing plan, the proposed date of each phase’s LIHTC application (if applicable), and the proposed date of any demolition or disposition associated with each phase (if applicable).
 Upon acceptance of the PHA’s application, HUD will issue a CHAP for the initial phase and a Multi-phase Award Letter covering all phases of the project.
 A Multi-phase Award allows a PHA to reserve conversion authority for a project with multiple distinct development phases and locks in the applicable contract rent for the entire project at the time of initial application.

-For awards made pursuant to the original 60,000 unit cap, the PHA will have until July 1, 2015 to submit an application for the final phase of the project covered by the Multi-phase Award, unless HUD provides, in its sole discretion, an extension.
+For awards made pursuant to the original 60,000 unit cap, the PHA had until July 1, 2015 to submit an application for the final phase of the project covered by the Multi-phase Award, unless HUD provided, in its sole discretion, an extension.
 For all Multi-phase awards made pursuant to the increase in the cap to 185,000 units, the Application for the last phase of a Multi-phase awards will be due no later than July 1, 2018.
 Subsequent to authority to convert additional units, HUD will establish Multi-phase awards in its sole discretion.
 Recipients of Multi-phase Awards shall still be required to fulfill all CHAP milestones for each of the CHAPs awarded by HUD.
 If the PHA is unable to complete a phase of the conversion, HUD reserves the right to revoke the CHAPs covering that phase and all subsequent phases of the conversion.

-HUD recognizes that in certain situations multi-phase development warrants the early demolition of a greater number of units than may be replaced in a single phase.
-HUD will consider individual requests for early demolition based on a site plan, the timing and sources & uses for each proposed phase, the capacity of the development team, the impact on residents, and the overall likelihood that units will be successfully redeveloped.
+HUD recognizes that in certain situations multi-phase development warrants the demolition of a greater number of units than may be replaced in a single phase.
+HUD will consider individual requests for demolition prior to the construction closing of a phase based on a site plan, the timing and sources & uses for each proposed phase, the capacity of the development team, the impact on residents, and the overall likelihood that units will be successfully redeveloped.

 Applicants should keep in mind that the environmental documents submitted with the Financing Plan during the first phase (see Attachment 1A) must be submitted for the entire site, i.e., all of the phases of the multi-phase development, and that the environmental review conducted during the first phase will cover the entire site.